 08 of 10

 The Holmenkollen Ski Jump is Norway's most popular attraction for travelers.
-Holmenkollen hosts FIS World Cup ski competitions each year but is not just a sports venue; it is also a tourist magnet.
+Holmenkollen hosts FIS World Cup ski competitions each year, but it is not just a sports venue; it is also a tourist magnet.
 There's lots of Norwegian ski history and a beautiful view of Oslo and the surrounding fjord.Continue to 9 of 10 below.

 09 of 10